Chlorosome

-A chlorosome is a photosynthetic antenna complex found in green sulfur bacteria (GSB) and many green non-sulfur bacteria (GNsB), together known as green bacteria.
+A chlorosome is a light-harvesting complex found in green sulfur bacteria (GSB) and many green non-sulfur bacteria (GNsB), together known as green bacteria.
+It is a type of chromatophore, an organelle found in photosynthetic bacteria (e.g. purple bacteria).
+Chlorosomes are ellipsoidal bodies.
 They differ from other antenna complexes by their large size and lack of protein matrix supporting the photosynthetic pigments.

 Green sulfur bacteria are a group of organisms that generally live in extremely low-light environments, such as at depths of 100 metres in the Black Sea.
 The ability to capture light energy and rapidly deliver it to where it needs to go is essential to these bacteria, some of which see only a few photons of light per chlorophyll per day.
 To achieve this, the bacteria contain chlorosome structures, which contain up to 250,000 chlorophyll molecules.
-Chlorosomes are ellipsoidal bodies, in GSB their length varies from 100 to 200 nm, width of 50-100 nm and height of 15 – 30 nm, in GNsB the chlorosomes are somewhat smaller.
+In GSB, their length varies from 100 to 200 nm, width of 50–100 nm and height of 15–30 nm; in GNsB, the chlorosomes are somewhat smaller.